Scheduled MonumentsEnglandChester New Bridge

 What is Chester New Bridge?

-Chester New Bridge is a stone bridge crossing the River Wear near Chester-le-Street in Durham.
+Chester New Bridge is a stone bridge spanning the River Wear at Chester-le-Street in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002354.

 Who is responsible for protecting Chester New Bridge?